rbrock44/google-drive-viewer/README.md

 - `Load Root` Button - After logging in a user can lod the root of the google drive
 - `Load Harcoded Files` Button - when no clientId is provided, this button will load the hardcoded files into the explorer <br/>
 - `Search` Input/Button - Type into the search input box to filter or press the button after <br/>
+- `Exact Match` - this checkbox toggles if it's an exact match or not
 - `+` Button - used to expand contents of that parent item (think file contents of a folder)

 Screenshots: <br/>